ronreiter/interactive-tutorials/tutorials/learnpython.org/en/Conditions.md

 Tutorial
 --------

-Python uses boolean variables to evaluate conditions.
+Python uses boolean logic to evaluate conditions.
 The boolean values True and False are returned when an expression is compared or evaluated.
 For example:

     x = 2
     print(x == 2) # prints out True